yochaigal/cairn/wip/2e/deep-dives.md

 - Number any potential **points** of interest on the map.
 - Identify potential routes between each **point**, noting obvious roads and trails.
 If there are no obvious routes between one or more **points**, denote those as "off-road".
-- Indicate the rough travel time (in days) between any two points, accpimtomg for the **default** travel speed, terrain, weather, and other elements of play that might affect the journey.
+- Indicate the rough travel time (in days) between any two points, accounting for the **default** travel speed, terrain, weather, and other elements of play that might affect the journey.

 ### Written Example